mmistakes/so-simple-theme/events/stancon2018/index.md

 # <a name="poster"></a> [Wearable Poster Session](#poster)

-We will accept poster submissions on a rolling basis until January 5th.
+We will accept poster submissions on a rolling basis until January 9th.
 One page exclusive of references is the desired format but anything that gives us enough information to make a decision is fine.
-We will accept/reject within 48 hours.
-Send to  stancon2018@mc-stan.org.
+We will accept/reject within min(48 hours,time before reception - 1 hr).
+Send to stancon2018@mc-stan.org or just come talk to Breck at the conference.
 The only somewhat odd requirement is that your poster must be "wearable" to the 5pm reception where you will be a walking presentation.
 Great way to network, signboard supplies will be available so you need only have sheets of paper which can be attached to signboard material.